nedrysoft/dmgee/contributing.md

 ### Doxygen

-Doxygen comments must be included in every header file, the comments should follow the javadoc style for consistency.
+Doxygen comments must be included in every header file, the comments should follow the JavaDoc style for consistency.

 *Good*